 Death and Judgment

-AMAZING AS IT MAY SEEM to some, death is a return.
+Remarkable as it may seem to some, death is a return.
 Man is soil and returns to the soil (Gen.3:19).
 The spirit returns to God who gave it (Ecc.12:7).
 The soul returns to the unseen whence it came (Psa.9:17 and Acts 2:27,31).
 In fact Job speaks of death itself as a return when he says:

 For I know that Thou wilt return me to death.
 (Job 30:23 AV).